Fecht Yeah 3:

-A weekend of training, learning, and collaboration for women who study HEMA and other sword arts.
+A weekend of training, learning, and collaboration for women and gender minorities who study HEMA and other sword arts.

 Fight and Improve